lpthao0102/Power-BI-Practice-Project---Restaurant-Ratings/README.md

 **VISUALIZATION AND ANALYSIS**
 -----------------------------------------------------------------------------------------------
-Various cards, tables, charts and graphs were used to create 3 distinct reports.
+Various cards, tables, charts and graphs were used to create 3 report pages.
 Some features such as Page Navigation and Bookmarks were employed to optimize the layout of the report page.
 Each report provides a detailed analysis.

 __Report 1:_ Restaurant Overview_